NilufaYeasmin/Hybrid_Travel_Recommender_System-HTRS/README.md

 # Introduction and Motivation

 One of the first things to do while planning a trip is to book a good place to stay.
 Booking a hotel online can be an overwhelming task with thousands of hotels to choose from, for every destination.
 Motivated by the importance of these situations, we decided to work on the task of recommending hotels to users.
 We used Expedia’s hotel recommendation dataset, which has a variety of features that helped us achieve a deep understanding of the process that makes a user choose certain hotels over others.
-The aim of this project is to to use different recommendation models -2 collaborative techniques and 1 hybrid technique.
+The aim of this project is to to use different recommendation models such as collaborative techniques and hybrid technique.

 # Dataset